Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 Jimmy Carter.

-Uh Megadiddo Spirit's an honor to speak with you.
+Megaditto Spirit, it's an honor to speak with you.

 Thank you, sir.

-The kid is who he really is and knows more what's at stake than our very own politicians, and some role models, God forbid.
+The kid is who he really is and knows more what's at stake than our very own politicians and some role models, God forbid.

 That is that.

-Wait, wait, wait, wait, I have a question.
+Wait, I have a question.

 What kid are we discussing here?

-I'm saying the child is more aware of what's going on by defiling the Bible than our own politicians who are happy with just doing this surrender committee in regards to the recommendations that you were discussing this entire show,
+I'm saying the child is more aware of what's going on by defiling the Bible than our own politicians who are happy with just doing this surrender committee in regards to the recommendations that you were discussing this entire show.

-and I just find it interesting that a child who, again, won't get interviewed by Diane Sawyer, unlike a Christian child that he would defile a Bible, and I just the medioc just the mediocrity that an eight-year-old child is is more aware through conditioning in his lifestyle by living it than our own politicians who are just passive slaves to their to their guilt and self-pity.
+And I just, just the mediocrity that an eight-year-old child is more aware through conditioning his lifestyle by living it than our own politicians who are just passive slaves to their guilt and self-pity.

-Um you're talking about the story from Australia where the Muslim boy was expelled for urinating on a Bible?
+You're talking about the story from Australia where the Muslim boy was expelled for urinating on a Bible?

 Yes.